iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 So we need to disable `E0401` check from `pylint`.

-Another possible solution to disable this check is to include `# noqa: E0401` to import statement.
+Also, there is another possible solution to disable this check is to include `# noqa: E0401` into the import statement.

 ```python
 from airflow import DAG  # noqa: E0401